Eshaancoding/autodiff-ir-rust/src/matmul_cpp/README.md

 ## Results

 The 512 implementation (~200 GFLOPS) gets comparable performance to Numpy dot product (~200 GFLOPS) - Aka a OpenBLAS backend.
 256 implementation is not that far off, honestly (~180 GFLOPS).
+Pytorch is also somewhat slightly ahead with 213 GFLOPS.
 It's pretty clear that most of the bottleneck is memory accessing (which I have an idea to make this better :D)

-PyTorch CPU backend is not that comparable with ~160 GFLOPS (uses oneAPI or MKL? don't know exactly).

 However, there's always better implementations.
 I am comparing myself against `sgemm.c`, which boasts a ~250 - 280 GFLOPS!
 This is ideally where I want the implementation to go for.